scopeusc/scope-f19/lesson-5/README.md

 cd..
 ```

 3. Add a file named `index.css` in the `src/` folder.
-You can do this by opening up the `tic-tac-toe` project in Atom or your IDE and creating a file through there.
+You can do this by opening up the `calculator-app` project in Atom or your IDE and creating a file through there.

 4. Add a file named `index.js` in the `src/` folder.

-We will need a total of four components as shown below:
+We will need a total of five components as shown below:

 * Calculator: This will be the parent component and will represent the entire Calculator application as a whole.
 * CalculatorTitle: This component will be used to render the title at the top of our application, “React Calculator”.